aclaf/flagrant/docs/explanation/configuration.md

 - When the structure of values (grouped by occurrence) is semantically significant
 - When you need to preserve which values came from the same option occurrence
-- Building complex data structures where nesting conveys meaning (e.g., key-value pairs)
+- Building complex data structures where nesting conveys meaning (for example, key-value pairs)
 - Options with arity > 1 where each occurrence represents a logical unit

 **When to use EXTEND:**